-West Queen Anne

 Name: Queen Anne School

 Location: Between Gaylor (Galer)

-Street & Lee, White Street (6th Avenue W) &
+Street & Lee, White Street

+(6th Avenue W) & Anna

-Anna Street (5th Avenue W)
+Street (5th Avenue W)

-Building: 1-room board-and-batten Architect: Charles W. Saunders
+Building: 1-room board-and-batten

+Architect: Charles W. Saunders

 Site: 1.47 acres

-1890: Opened on January 20 as
+1890: Opened on January 20 as annex to Mercer

-annex to Mercer 1895: Closed in June
+1895: Closed in June

-Queen Anne, ca. 1890 SPSA 280-20 Much of Queen Anne Hill was annexed into the City of Seattle in 1883 when the city limits were extended out to McGraw Street.
-During the 1888-89 school year, parents on Queen Anne Hill were not happy sending their children all the way to Denny School in Bell Town.
-Finally, in August 1889, the school board agreed to buy a site for a school on top of the hill.
-Rather than providing a permanent school, however, the board asked the architect "to draw [an] elevation plan to confirm in architecture with Queen Ann[e] Town Buildings."
-The following month a modest, temporary building was constructed at only one-twentieth the price of the lot.
-With the opening of Queen Anne School, the youngest pupils could attend school close to home.
-On opening day, there were 20 pupils in the 1st and 2nd grades.
-A few days later, enrollment more than doubled and a partition was used to divide the building into two rooms, so a third grade class could be added.

-In May 1890, Mercer School opened at the southern base of Queen Anne Hill, allowing the older children to transfer there from Denny.
-This permanent school, designed in part by the same architect as the Queen Anne School, cost more than 86 times as much.
-In contrast, the austerity of the early Queen Anne school was reflected in this 1893-94 list of maintenance supplies: five drinking glasses, six shades, one wash basin, one mop, and one bucket.
-It took residents on Queen Anne Hill five years to get their own permanent structure.
-After passage of a much needed bond issue, the board decided in early 1895 to proceed with a Queen Anne School project.
-An architectural firm was selected after roof plans were modified at the request of some Queen Anne residents.
-The architects designed an eight-room building, but because even the lowest construction bid exceeded available funds, they were forced to reduce the number of classrooms to six, lower the roof, substitute cedar shingles for slate, and minimize the amount of stonework.
+Details:

+A

+Name: Queen Anne School -

+Location : 515 W Galer Street

+Building : 3-story, 6-room brick 10000

+and concrete g 000

+Architect t: Skillings & Corner 1 "是一个"

+Site: 1.47 acres 4

+1896: Opened for fall term as Notice I, Man ALL THE

+independent school 一种,一种

+1896: Opened for fall term as independent school 1899: Addition (n.a.)
+1902: Addition (James Stephen) 1903: Renamed Marshall on March 7; returned to Queen Anne on September 1 1908: Renamed West Queen Anne 1916: Site expanded to 1.76 acres; addition (Edgar Blair) 1975: Listed on National Register Historic Places on July 30 1077.
+Designated City of South

+1977: Designated City of Seattle landmark on January 17

+1981: School closed in June 1983: Building leased in February

+1984: Converted into 49 condominiums

+Present: Site of West Queen Anne Condominiums (1401

+5th Avenue W)

+Queen Anne, 1905 SPSA 280-40

+available funds, they were forced to reduce the number of classrooms to six, lower the roof, substitute cedar shingles for slate, and minimize the amount of stonework.
 Nonetheless, the building represented an enormous improvement over the one-room school and provided solid proof that the neighborhood was on its way up.
-That September the students were sent to Mercer School, while the permanent, Romanesque-style building, was being erected on the old school's site.
+That September the students were sent to Mercer School, while the permanent Romanesque-style building was being erected.
 The entrance of the new building faced south on Lee Street.

-Two classrooms were added in 1899 and another four in 1902, in accordance with the original expandable design.
-While these constructions were underway, portables were brought in to the south side of the grounds.
+Two classrooms were added in 1899 and another four in 1902 in accordance with the original expandable design.
+While this construction was underway, portables were brought in on the south side of the grounds.
 There were so many children that some classes had to be split into morning and afternoon sessions for several weeks until the new rooms were ready.

-Between spring 1902 and spring 1905, enrollment jumped from 402 to 625.
-In September 1904, the East Queen Anne Annex opened as an annex to Mercer to house grades 1-2.
-The annex was used to relieve overcrowding prior to completion of the permanent Hay building in 1905.
-The Queen Anne Annex opened in 1906 as an annex to Queen Anne for grades 1-3; developing into Coe School in 1907.
+From 1902-1905, enrollment jumped from 402 to 625.
+In September 1904, the East Queen Annex opened as an adjunct to Mercer to house grades 1-2.
+The annex was used to relieve overcrowding prior to completing the permanent Hay building in 1905.
+The Queen Anne Annex opened in 1906 as an annex to Queen Anne for grades 1-3, developing into Coe School in 1907.

 In 1908, the name of Queen Anne School was changed to avoid confusion with Queen Anne High School, then being constructed.
-The

-Queen Anne, 1905 SPSA 280-40 name West Queen Anne was taken from an undeveloped site the district purchased in 1902 at 7th Avenue W and Smith Street in the West Queen Anne Addition.
-Enrollment increased back up to 558 in 1913-14 when the stair landings were put into use as study halls.
+The new name, West Queen Anne, was taken from an undeveloped site the district purchased in 1902 at 7th Avenue W and Smith Street in the West Queen Anne Addition.

+Enrollment increased to 558 in 1913-14 and stair landings had to be used as study halls.
 Another addition was made in 1916, providing 10 more classrooms and an auditorium.
 At that time, the main entrance shifted to the north side on Galer Street.
 In 1918-19, enrollment hit an all-time high of 643.

-Adelaide Lowry Pollock served as principal from 1901-18, when she resigned to serve overseas in the Red Cross.
+Adelaide Lowry Pollock served as principal from 1901 to 1918, when she resigned to serve overseas in the Red Cross.
 She started teaching in Seattle in 1889 and had previously taught at Madison Street School.
-An outdoor enthusiast and ornithologist, Ms. Pollock stressed nature studies as part of basic curriculum.
+An outdoor enthusiast and ornithologist, Pollock stressed nature studies as part of the basic curriculum.
 For example, 3rd graders learned basket weaving, and 4th graders built birdhouses.
-Kindergarten was added at West Queen Anne in 1931.
-In 1944, the school began an innovative program where subjects were integrated through daily workshops emphasizing the practical applications of learning.
-This program was an outgrowth of requests from boys who wanted to learn more about home economics because they had more responsibility at home since both parents were working.
-Regarding home economics, the principal commented: "In arithmetic class, mistakes can be erased.
-In this class they have to be eaten."
-In 1952, 8th graders were transferred to Queen Anne Junior School at the Queen Anne High School building.
-In 1955, West Queen